 - Convenience of easily finding and restoring as many files as you need, or even restore an entire user’s data or folder to a point in time.

-For more information on Aegis’ products, do check the official website here.
+For more information on Aegis’ products, check out our industry-leading cloud solutions.